-Bugio Lighthouse is a historical and cultural monument located in Lisbon.
-This lighthouse has a long history and is known for its distinctive architecture and privileged location in the middle of the waters at the mouth of the Tagus River.
+The Bugio Lighthouse, also known as São Lourenço da Cabeça Seca Fort, was built in the 16th century and is a historical and cultural monument located in Lisbon.
+This lighthouse has a long history and is known for its privileged location in the middle of the waters of the Tagus River estuary.

 The place where it stands is a sandbank formed by the silting up of the river mouth, the result of the confluence of its waters with those of the Atlantic Ocean, to the rhythm of the tides.